tomcam/guten1.github.io/theme-tutorial.md

 ### Create a subdirectory under `/themes` using your new theme name

-* Create a directory for your customer them in the `/themes` directory.
+* Create a directory for your customer them in the `/themes` directory and move into it.

 ```
 # Whereever you see starter, replace it with the
 # name of your own theme.
 $ mkdir themes/starter

+# Make it the current direcdtory
+$ cd themes/starter

 ```